an interdisciplinary feminist improv collective

 Julie Herndon is a composer and performer working with internal/external space through improvisation, text, graphics, and electronics.
 Her work explores the body’s relationship to the self, to performance, and to tools like musical instruments and personal technology.

 Tiffany Lin is a visual artist, wordsmith, and dreamer.
 Through drawing, writing, and performance, her work investigates the nebulous distinction between want, need, and desire in context of political and capitalist spectacles.
 She holds a MFA from the Maryland Institute College of Art in Illustration Practice and a BA in Gender & Women's Studies and Psychology from the University of California, Berkeley.
+She's currently a visiting assistant professor at University of Nevada, Las Vegas.

 Patricia Robinson mixes digital design and visual experiences to create work around art, music, technology, and social change.
 Influenced by New Media and Communication Design, Patricia aims to explore the ways computational and natural forms change perception and simplify environments.
 Her practices balances expressiveness and functionality via data visualization, electronics, graphic design, interaction design, performance, and programming.